ste93ste/BINDER/README.md

  `pip install .`

 By default, the installation will attempt to install the GPU version (if CUDA is available).
-If you want to force the CPU installation you can do it by:
+If you want to force the CPU installation, you can do it by:

  `pip install . -Ccmake.define.BINDER_FORCE_CPU=ON`